How to Get a Wireless Telecommunications Services Business License in Dubai

 Step 4: Obtain Regulatory Approvals

-Depending on the specific services offered, TDRA approval may be mandatory before the licence is issued.
-Businesses involved in operating actual wireless networks or spectrum-dependent services must comply with TDRA licensing requirements in addition to the free zone business licence.
+Depending on the specific services offered, TDRA approval may be mandatory before the license is issued.
+Businesses involved in operating actual wireless networks or spectrum-dependent services must comply with TDRA licensing requirements in addition to the free zone business license.

 Step 5: Sign Your Lease Agreement

 Select a suitable office or flexi-desk facility within Dubai South Business Hub.
-A registered address is a mandatory requirement for licence issuance.
+A registered address is a mandatory requirement for license issuance.

-Step 6: Pay Fees and Receive Your Licence
+Step 6: Pay Fees and Receive Your License

 Licensing and Compliance Requirements

-Maintaining your Wireless Telecommunications Services licence requires ongoing compliance with several obligations:
+Maintaining your Wireless Telecommunications Services license requires ongoing compliance with several obligations:

 Compliance with UAE Anti-Money Laundering (AML) regulations